 Communications with an emphasis in Multimedia Art

 Azusa pacific University (APU)

 Crosscultural, Language and Academic Development (CLAD) Certificate

-Being an international educator makes the world a little bit smaller,
+Being an educator makes the world a little bit smaller,

 and it makes those who come into your life all the more important.

 Former Student (c/o 2018),

 Currently at Case Western Reserve University

 the one thing that really stuck out to me most was the intense dedication Ms. Lozano had for her profession as a teacher...When there were students who were falling behind on their work, her no nonsense attitude was something I really admired and transferred into attitudes about my own academics...
 I wanted to emulate her dedication to her discipline...I began to understand not just skills I could use in the classroom but life...I will continue to remember after I have long left GSIS, and have been an integral part in why I love my GSIS community.
 Ms. Lozano is a friend of mine that I have tremendous respect for.
 Because of her I grew and formed my place in my school community...This is the power of a teacher; To enable a student to realize their passions and strengths, recognize their value in their community, and allow them to be the best they can be.